takenobu-hs/processor-creative-kit/README.md

 Processor-creative-kit
 ======================

-This is a haskell package, for playing processor; [processor-creative-kit](https://hackage.haskell.org/package/processor-creative-kit).
+This is a [haskell package](https://hackage.haskell.org/package/processor-creative-kit) for playing processor.

 You can create your processor with your own instruction set.